What are a standard routine blood tests in Australia?

 Other non-routine blood and pathology tests

 While routine blood tests cover many aspects of health, your doctor may order additional tests depending on your symptoms or medical history.
-These include:- Hormone tests (e.g., testosterone, oestrogen, cortisol)
+These include:- Hormone tests (e.g., oestrogen, cortisol)

 - Coagulation studies (for blood clotting disorders)